 I was in awe.
-The exquist color completely had me.
+The exquisite color completely had me.
 I fell in love with the somewhat tie-dyed design made of the brightest pink I had ever seen.
 Yes, I was buying purely on beauty.
 I took a paper bag and filled it with different sizes and shapes.
 I had no idea what to expect when I got home.

 Tenderly I took one of the radishes out of the crumpled bag, scrubbed the just picked dirt off, and took a big bite.
 The spicy juices started to run down the corner of my mouth, and I was hooked.
 It was like my first kiss; wet, unknown and a little bit spicy.
 I continued to slice a couple more, then I laid them on a plate and buttered a piece of still warm baguette.
 I put a couple vibrate slices onto the creamy butter and sprinkled Maldon salt over the top.
 It was perfect.

 Since that first “kiss” some two years ago, watermelon radishes grace our winter table very often.
 As an afternoon snack or mixed with tender greens for a dinner salad.
 Now that, we are working from home, full-time, I am on the look-out for simple but delicious lunches.
 This salad is one of our favorites.
 It is full of sweet fennel and spicy watermelon radishes with a drizzle of olive oil and fresh squeezed Meyer lemons.
-It screams spring time; doesn’t it?
+It screams springtime; doesn’t it?

-Recipe: Watermelon Radish and Fennel Salad with Meyer Lemon Vinaigrette
+Watermelon Radish and Fennel Salad with Meyer Lemon Vinaigrette

 * serves two

-- 1 medium sized fennel, green fronds removed
+- 1 medium-sized fennel, green fronds removed

-- 3 small – medium sized watermelon radishes
+- 3 small-medium sized watermelon radishes

 - drizzle good quality olive oil

 - maldon salt